Planning

 Construction Drawing

-So, in the planning phase, there is a big picture, one that is on a single large sheet of paper.
+So, in the planning phase, there is a big picture, one that is on a single 30x40 inch sheet of paper.
 You might find this document of value in your studies, particularly if you will be building a structured deck for the boat.
 It contains all the templates needed to produce deck supporting ribs and other parts used in the construction process.
-There is mounted one on the wall in the shop here at DMYC for reference.
+The template plan for the aluminum System Board is included.
+This is all excellent reference material.
+You can order this drawing from the EC12 Store at the Class website and it will be mailed to you.
+You can also download a PDF file of the 30x48 inch image and have it printed locally.

 East Coast 12-Meter Manual